arshluthra0/Assignment1ASP.NET/README.md

 2021-10-09

---Added Role-based authentication to access the MVC webpage

---Handle to deny direct URL access without login
+1634- By following each and every step carefully given on the Microsoft's website I was able to perform these vigours tasks.
+Handle to deny direct URL access without login

 --Added link to navigate product catalogue page and about us